HannimalCrackers/Parseltongue/posts/004_hannimalcrackers.md

 I set up a hosting package with inmotion hosting because CNET recommended them and ¯\\_(ツ)_/¯.
 I planned to transfer management of the hannimalcrackers.com domain over to inmotion as well, but I would have had to take my privacy off it and set that back up again, which sounded like a pain, so instead I just pointed the nameservers to inmotion.

 I wrote a quick hello HTML to test that all is working.
 Success.
 I also created an animal cracker favicon by outlining a photo of an animal cracker in Photoshop.
+A [free generator](http://tools.dynamicdrive.com/favicon/) output the .ico file.

 ![screenshot](http://hannimalcrackers.github.io/parseltongue/img/helloworld.png)